 Hours: No set hours but morning light is wondrous for photos.

-This stunning garden is home to more than 2,500 rhododendrons, azaleas and companion plants that burst into bloom every spring!
+With simple to splashy waterfalls, rocks from Mt Hood and Mt Adams, a towering fountain, over 2500 species rhododendrons and azaleas plus other gorgeous flowers and trees you couldn’t find a more magical place to create memories.
 The flowers make a magnificent display of colors for family photo shoots and Crystal Springs Creek flows along the westside of the garden.
-The manicured areas offer awsome opportunities for a variety of portrait settings which can include small lakes, paved and unpaved paths, fountains and waterfalls.
+The manicured areas offer awesome opportunities for a variety of portrait settings which can include small lakes, paved and unpaved paths, fountains and waterfalls.

 5801 SE 28th Ave.